AkshitBanotra/power-cli/README.md

 # Power-CLI

 **Power-CLI** is a simple Bash script to manage your Linux system’s power profiles directly from the terminal.
 Switch between **Performance, Balanced, and Power Saver** modes quickly, with notifications and sound alerts.
+I originally built it for my own use — but thought it might be helpful for others too.

 ## Features